Johann Christoph Glaubitz: Early life

-Glaubitz was born in Schweidnitz (Świdnica), Duchies of Silesia, and spent the first 37 years of his life there.
+Glaubitz was born in Schweidnitz, Duchies of Silesia (now Świdnica, Poland), and spent the first 37 years of his life there.
+He pursued his studies in Danzig (now Gdańsk) from 1732 to 1733 under the tutelage of the master Forster.
+After finishing his studies, from 1737 onwards, Glaubitz assumed a position in Vilnius, the capital city of the Grand Duchy of Lithuania.

 Architecture

 After a devastating fire occurred in 1737 in Vilnius, he was called to rebuild Catholic St. Johns' Church, which in 1555 had been funded by German merchants.

 Glaubitz, who was among the leaders of the Lutheran community of Vilnius, is credited for developing a distinct Lithuanian school of Baroque architecture, known as Vilnian Baroque, which is best reflected in the cityscape of the Vilnius Old Town.
 This has contributed to the widespread naming of Old Vilnius as the "City of Baroque".